-Interpretation: These standards apply to all contracts entered into by the organization in which it acts as a purchaser or vendor of social and human services as well as to contracts for the purchase of support services, such as maintenance or transportation services.
+Interpretation: These standards apply to all contracts entered into by the organization in which it acts as a purchaser or vendor of social and human services as well as to contracts for the purchase of support services, such as technology, maintenance, or transportation services.
 These standards are not applicable to contracts with individual consultants and independent contractors, which are addressed in Human Resources Management (HR 7).

 Note: See Applicability of COA Standards to Contracts and Non-contractual Service Agreements for additional guidance on this standard.